-When the Wesleyan Church in Bath Street was built, the Methodist New Connexion took the small chapel in Market Street.
-This building disappeared many years ago.
+“When the Wesleyan Church in Bath Street was built, the Methodist New Connexion took the small chapel in Market Street.
+This building disappeared many years ago” as Adeline remembers.

-One of these views was his wish to reform Wesley’s position that Methodists should go to the Parish Church to partake of the Sacrament of the Lord’s Supper.
+One of these views reflected his wish to reform Wesley’s position that Methodists should go to the Parish Church to partake of the Sacrament of the Lord’s Supper.
 He suggested instead that people should receive the ordinance of the Lord’s Supper at their own places of worship and from their own ministers.

 A year later, with fellow preacher William Thom, he had formed the first major non-Wesleyan Methodist Church, initially called ‘The New Itinerancy’ but soon to become known as the Methodist New Connexion.

 his joint pamphlet with William Thom, printed 1797